jacklul/pihole-updatelists/README.md

 When using remote lists like [this](https://v.firebog.net/hosts/lists.php?type=tick) or [this](https://raw.githubusercontent.com/anudeepND/whitelist/master/domains/whitelist.txt) it's a hassle to manually check for changes and update - this script will do that for you!

-User-created entries will not be touched and those removed from the remote list will be disabled instead of removed.
+User-created entries will not be touched and those removed from the remote list will be disabled instead.

+__If you're not using remote lists like the ones mentioned above then this script will be useless to you - Pi-hole already updates the lists weekly automatically.__

 ## Requirements